paigeplan/cs160-proj3-spec/README.md

 ![](img/write_example1.png)

 3. You aren't just limited to strings and ints!
 Check out other writeable types here: https://firebase.google.com/docs/database/admin/save-data.
-Writing custom Java objects to your database is a great way to cut down on the amount of code you need to write.

 ### Part 5: Read from your Database

 > See [Listen for value events](https://firebase.google.com/docs/database/android/read-and-write) for an example of a Post listener.

-#### Terms
+#### ValueEventListener
-- **ValueEventListener** - To read data from your Firebase Database, you'll want to use *ValueEventListeners*.
+To read data from your Firebase Database, you'll want to use *ValueEventListeners*.
 Like *OnClickListeners*, *ValueEventListeners* continuously "listen" for a certain event.
 While *OnClickListeners* recieve button click events (with `onClick` as the callback), *ValueEventListeners* receive events whenever the data in your database changes (with `onDataChange()` as the callback).

+#### onDataChange()
+`onDataChange(DataSnapshot: dataSnapshot)` - called whenever the ValueEventListener is attached to a reference (when `addValueEventListener`is called), or whenever the data of the reference or one of its children changes.
-- **DataSnapshot** - contains data that was read from a database.
-You can use `child()`to traverse the snapshot and `val()` to unwrap the data.
+- `onDataChange` provides a **DataSnapshot**, which holds the data just read from your database.
+You can use `child()`to traverse the snapshot and `getValue()` to unwrap the data.

 This is perfect for a message based app - whenever someone posts a message, all users should re-read from the database, so that they are all up to date.